michaelstoffer/chipper-api/README.md

 - A user can remove a post from his favorites
 - A user can not remove a non favorited item

+### Post
+- A guest can not create a post
+- A user can create a post
+- A user can update a post
+- A user can not update a post by other user
+- A user can destroy one of his posts

 As part of our interview process, we'd like to invite you to tackle a technical challenge and share your solution with us.
 Are you ready?
 Let's get started!

 # Tasks

 Please invest some time in acquainting yourself with the codebase, including Models, Controllers, and the database structure.

+Duplicate the `.env.example` file as `.env` and edit the lines related to the database connection.
+You'll need to create a local MySQL database, you can call it "chipper".
+Then you can install dependencies and seed the database by running `composer install && php artisan migrate:fresh --seed`.

 Upload this code to a PRIVATE repository in GitHub.
 Invite the user [nicodevs](https://github.com/nicodevs/) to it.

 ![Image](https://i.imgur.com/wxemxjk.png)

-Then, proceed to address the following tasks one by one.
+Once you are ready, proceed to address the following tasks one by one.

 ## 1. Add the ability for users to favorite users